greenorange1994/Hacckerrank_SQL/README.md

-# Hacckerrank_SQL
+# Hackerrank_SQL
-Some codes for SQL track.
+Some codes for SQL track challenges on hackerrank.